-- O2) All aquabikes must remain strictly stock, except where rules allow or require substitutions or modifications.
+- 02) All aquabikes must remain strictly stock, except where rules allow or require substitutions or modifications.
 Substitutions or modifications not listed here are not permitted.
 Some original equipment components may not comply with rules.
 Hull Identification Numbers must be displayed as furnished by the manufacturer.
-All modification permitted in GP3 Class are allowed. - 03) When rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the watercraft operates safely in Competition. - 04) Sound level shall not exceed 86 dB(A) at 24m. - 05) Fuel must be in conformity with the criteria defined by art.
-503 a) Atmospheric 2 Strokesb) Atmospheric 4 Strokes1620 ccc) Turbo750 cc
+All modification permitted in GP3 Class are allowed. - 03) When rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the watercraft operates safely in Competition. - 04) Sound level shall not exceed 86 dB(A) at 24m. - 05) Fuel must be made available on petrol stations of the organizer country, as regular unleaded gasoline RON 95-98 -100, 95E10.
+All other fuel types are not allowed to use.

-Aquabike competing in this category must conform to the following criteria: must conform to the following criteria:
+Aquabike competing in this category must conform to the following criteria:

+must conform to the following criteria:

+- 01) The maximum engine cubic capacity:

+- a) Atmospheric 2 Strokes 850 cc

+- b) Atmospheric 4 Strokes 1620 cc

+- c) Turbo 750 cc

+- 02) Dry weight must be greater than

+a) 135 kg for atmospheric 2 Strokes

+b) 165 kg for atmospheric 4 Strokes

-- 03) Dry weight must be greater than 135 kg - 04) Hull length cannot exceed 280 cm - 05) Hull width must be between 50 cm and 78cm - 07) Hull height cannot exceed 86 cm measuring from the lowest point of the hull to the handlepole in its position rested against the hood. - 08) The handle pole must be mounted in front of the engine compartment and must have a minimum movement of 75 degrees.
+- 03) Hull length cannot exceed 280 cm

+- 04) Hull width must be between 50 cm and 78cm

+- 05) Hull height cannot exceed 86 cm measuring from the lowest point of the hull to the handlepole in its position rested against the hood.

+- 06) The handle pole must be mounted in front of the engine compartment and must have a minimum movement of 75 degrees.